michaelshaffer37/restful-rss/README.md

 * `sources`: This collection maintains the status of the source being loaded, the user provided name, & the Rss feed `url`.
 * `feeds`: This collection stores information about the loaded Rss Feeds. (link, title, description, feed link etc.)
-* `entries`: This collection stores information about the loaded Rss Feed Entries. (link, title, description, feed link etc.)
+* `entries`: This collection stores information about the loaded Rss Feed Entries. (title, description, pubDate etc.)
-* `migrations`: This collection stores information about the migration files and which have been run.
+* `migrations`: This collection stores information about the migration files that have been run.

 #### queue